CraneSoftwrights/revenge/en/README.md

 - if any of your own pegs are in the play zone holes covered by the sweep zone you have arrived at, you are not allowed to sweep your peg to the sweep zone exit point
 - if you choose, you can automatically sweep your peg to the sweep zone exit point, though typically you would not want to do this if you are at the sweep zone entry point one hole before your safe zone entry point
-- should you choose to sweep past the play zone holes covered by the sweep zone, any opponents' pegs in the play zone covered by that sweep zone are sent back to their start zone
+- should you choose to sweep past the play zone holes covered by the sweep zone, any opponents' pegs in the play zone covered by that sweep zone are sent back to their respective start zone
 - pegs in the safe zone are not swept should an opponent sweep past the safe zone entry point
 - a player with a peg at their safe zone entry point is vulnerable in a sweep zone; an opponent is allowed to sweep their peg back to their start zone as the safe zone entry point is not, itself, safe from being swept